AishwaryaBaisane/api_calling/README.md

 ## 9.1 Dummy Json API Calling:-

+### 🛒 Flutter Product App

+#### Description:

+- The Flutter Product App is a versatile application designed to showcase and manage products efficiently.
+- It offers a seamless experience across Android and iOS platforms, making it easy for users to browse, search, and purchase products with a smooth and intuitive interface.

+#### Features:

+- Product Listing: View a comprehensive list of products with detailed information, including descriptions, prices, and images.

+- Product Details: Access detailed information about each product, including specifications, reviews, and related items.
+- Shopping Cart: Add products to the shopping cart for a streamlined checkout experience.

+- Wishlist: Save favorite products to your wishlist for future reference.

+#### Technologies Used:

+- Flutter: For building a high-performance, cross-platform UI.
+- Dart: The programming language used with Flutter for app development.

+- Provider: For state management to efficiently handle data and UI updates.

 <p>
   <img src = "https://github.com/user-attachments/assets/76b47842-2d0c-48d9-acd8-12a7d94fc4da" height = 25% width = 25% >
   <img src = "https://github.com/user-attachments/assets/00bf953e-1ff6-41d8-9edd-6f0b63cea0fc" height = 25% width = 25% >